shrmarabi/MASSNet/README.md

 ## After downloading the train weights from the link above
 b.To visualize and test the demo for an image
-1. For MariboatS
+1. Demo script to test a single image for MariboatS:
-  + Demo script
+  + python demo/image_demo.py
-2. For ShipInsSeg
+2. Demo script to test a single image for ShipInsSeg:
-+ Demo script
++  python demo/image_demo.py
-3. For ShipSG
+3. Demo script to test a single image for ShipSG:
-+ Demo script
++  python demo/image_demo.py